Grant Applications are open through March 10, 2023

 MICHIGAN COMMUNITIES, DO YOU NEED HELP WITH YOUR RECYCLING PROGRAM?

-The Recycling Partnership, through funding from the Michigan Department of Environment, Great Lakes and Energy (EGLE) is offering grants to communities to enhance residential curbside and drop-off recycling programs.
+The Recycling Partnership, through funding from the Michigan Department of Environment, Great Lakes and Energy (EGLE) is offering grants to communities to enhance residential curbside, drop off, and multifamily recycling programs.
+Grant applications will be due March 10, 2023 with grant awards made in April 2023.

 FREQUENTLY ASKED QUESTIONS